LennyDennis/Covid-19-Mobile-App/README.md

 4. Take a user through a screening test and thereafter advice on action to be taken.

 # Built With
-1.Java
+1.Java.
-2.Retrofit
+2.Retrofit.
-3.Android Architecture
+3.Android Architecture.
-4.Maven and Gradle
+4.Maven and Gradle.
 5.[Covid19 API](https://covid19api.com/)